CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/phantom-item.md

 # Phantom Item

-A Phantom Item is a Bill of Materials template that can be a part of another Bill of Materials.
-It is not an Inventory Item – any Warehouse never receives it.
-It serves only as a marking point in a master Bill of the Materials production process (Phantom Items do not create an inventory or financial transactions).
+A **Phantom Item** is a Bill of Materials (BOM) template that forms part of another BOM but is not treated as an inventory item.

-Phantom Item is an alternative to Semi-Finished products.
-You can use a Bill of Material Item on a master Bill of Materials, but in this case, a separate, linked Manufacturing Order is needed for each child BOM.
-Using Phantom on BOM does not create separate MOR: it explodes (adds its content) on Items Tab and Operations tab (adds operations defined in Phantom Production Process).
+- It is never received into a warehouse.
+- It does not generate inventory or financial transactions.
+- It acts as a **marker** in the master BOM, expanding its components and operations directly into a Manufacturing Order (MO).

+Phantom Items are commonly used as an alternative to semi-finished products.

+- With semi-finished products, each child BOM requires its own Manufacturing Order.
+- With Phantom Items, no additional MO is created—the phantom BOM simply **explodes** into the parent MO.

 ---

 ## Phantom Item

-### Setting up
+### Setting up a Phantom Item

 :::info Path
     Inventory → Item Master Data → Production Data tab